UST Sump and Spill Bucket Testing Requirements for New Hampshire Tank Owners and Operators

 Containment sumps act as the collection point for leaks that occur in the product piping or pumps.
 Liquid sensors are set just above the sump floor and will activate when they encounter fuel or water.
 The sump must be capable of holding liquid otherwise the sensor will never be triggered.
 Testing ensures that the secondary containment system will function as intended and alert owners to a problem with their fuel storage tank.

-Figure 2: A hydrostatic test of 5-gallon double-wall spill bucket.
+Figure 2: A hydrostatic test of a 5-gallon double-wall spill bucket.

 - Clean the spill bucket and check for physical damage